sylver-john/BuildMySpace/README.md

 # BuildMySpace
 just a simple batch file for windows which will launch your workspace

-If you don't waste your time everday to start your workspace (even if it's 35,58sec) and if you work on Windows you can:
+If you don't want to waste your time everyday to start your workspace (even if it's 35,58sec) and if you work on Windows you can:

 1. Open your favorite text editor
 2. add some batch lines (it will be explained thereafter)